unbanksytv/wt-notification-api/README.md

 # WT Updates API

-API written in node.js to facilitate publish / subscribe mechanism within the WT platform.
+API written in node.js to facilitate publish / subscribe communication within the WT platform.

 ## Purpose

-We expect that some of the data available through the WT platform will be very short-lived in nature.
-That includes hotel availability data but it might also include other information, such as price data.
+We expect that some of the data that is available through the WT platform will be very short-lived in nature.
+This includes hotel availability data but it might also include other information, such as price data.
 The crucial question is: how can a WT data consumer keep track of all the changes without resorting to polling all resources all the time?

 The solution lies in a publish / subscribe mechanism that works as follows:

 1. There is an API specification for update publication / subscription together with a reference implementation.